Li-Qingfeng/Li-Qingfeng/README.md

 - 🤔 I don't know what to put on my README
 - 💬 Here are some random sentences to fill the space
 - 🌱 I'm currently learning how to write my README
-- 4️⃣ This is the fourth sentence; I really don't know what to put here.
+- 👽 binting bogos
-- 📫 Reach me by finding my location.
-Good luck.
+- 💀 forgor
-- 😥 Self-reference isn't funny anymore :(
+- 😥 Self-reference isn't funny anymore :c
-- 😀 I don't care :)
+- 😀 I don't care ^^
-- ⚡ Fun fact: this is the last sentence on my README
+- ⚡ Fun fact: this is the last item on my README